akinsam23/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 11-binary_to_decimal- Created a script that prints the result of converting a number from base 2 to base 10

 Task 12-combinations- created a script that prints the letters a to z twice as a double but excludes the letter oo using the code 'echo {a...z}{a...z}| tr " " "\n" | grep -v "oo"'

+Task 13-print_float - Created a script that prints the a number to two decimal places using the code 'echo "%.2f\n" $NUM'